 Ethics and Morality

-Ethics and morality are closely related but are not the
+Ethics and morality are related and affect each other but

-amalgamated and the difference has been blurred.
-The difference between
+conflated or amalgamated, and the difference has been blurred.
+The

-the two can be said to be in the direction they are pointing.
-What is ethical primarily relates to how our behavior
+difference between the two can be said to be in the direction they are

 One of the issues, if not the key